NQF Level 5 | NLRD ID: 91784

 Who will benefit from the programme?

-The Occupational Certificate for Insurance Agents prepares a learner to evaluate and interpret information to protect stakeholders’ interests by using specialist technical knowledge to determine, price, manage and transfer risk.
+The Occupational Certificate for Insurance Agents prepares individuals to evaluate and interpret information to protect stakeholders’ interests by using specialist technical knowledge to determine, price, manage and transfer risk.

-This qualification is made up of the following compulsory Knowledge and Practical Skill Modules pitched at an NQF Level 5 and broken n down into 48 credits of Knowledge Modules, 40 credits of Practical Skill Modules and 68 credits of Work Experience Modules.
+This qualification is made up of the following compulsory Knowledge and Practical Skill Modules pitched at an NQF Level 5.
+It is broken down into 48 credits of Knowledge Modules, 40 credits of Practical Skill Modules and 68 credits of Work Experience Modules.

 The minimum entry requirements for admission are: